 On the date of the fork, if you had your coins in a private software wallet running on your computer or mobile device then you can and must get your forked coins yourself.
-The forked coins are being held on the new forked blockchain in the same address as your original coins on the original blockchain.
+The forked coins are being held on the new forked blockchain in the same address as your original Bitcoins on the original Bitcoin blockchain.
 You need to download wallet software that supports the new forked coins in order to check your balance and transfer the coins to a new wallet or an exchange.
 Your private keys and addresses will be the same as the ones for your original Bitcoins.
 You can use wallet software that supports many different forked coins, such as Coinomi or you can use a wallet that is specific to each forked coin such as ElectrumG for BTG, etc. The exact procedure you will follow to gain control of your forked coins will differ somewhat depending on which wallet software you are using.
 It is hard to find wallet software for some of the less popular forked coins.
 I’ve read that Coinomi, Bither and BitPie support many lesser known coins, but I cannot vouch for their safety myself.

 IMPORTANT SECURITY NOTE